 Kimberly Allen-Stuck, Ph.D.

-Dr. Kimberly Allen-Stuck, was first elected to the Haverford Township Board of School Directors in 2013 following an interim appointment to the Board to fill a vacancy in July 2012.
-She has served on the Curriculum and Facilities Committees, as the Liaison to Delaware County Community College and in 2017-18, she is serving as the Vice President.
+Dr. Kimberly Allen-Stuck was first elected to the Haverford Township Board of School Directors in 2013 following an interim appointment to the Board to fill a vacancy in July 2012.
+She has served on the Curriculum and Facilities Committees, as the Liaison to Delaware County Community College and in 2017-18, she served as the Vice President.

 Dr. Allen-Stuck earned a B.S. in Sociology from Shippensburg University, and both an M.S.Ed. and a Ph.D. in Higher Education Administration from the University of Pennsylvania, Graduate School of Education.
 Professionally, Kim serves as the Assistant Vice President for Student Success & Educational Support at Saint Joseph's University.
 Kim and her husband Kevin have two children who attend Haverford Schools.
 When she is not attending School District functions, she enjoys photography, walking her dog Bingo and exercising.

 Dr. Alisa Morss Clyne, a professor of Mechanical Engineering at Drexel University, was elected to the Haverford Township School board in 2017.
 At Drexel, she teaches mechanical and biomedical engineering courses to undergraduate students, along with directing a research laboratory focused on how mechanical forces in the cardiovascular system contribute to heart disease.
 Dr. Clyne brings her experience in innovative science, technology, engineering, and math (STEM) education to the school board, and she hopes to use this experience to grow STEM opportunities in our schools.